TanStack/table/docs/src/intro.md

 ### Traditional/Batteries-Included

-Traditional/batteries-included table libraries will typically supply you with a feature-rich drop-in solution with ready-to-use components/markup complete with styles/theming.
+Traditional/batteries-included table libraries will typically supply you with a feature-rich drop-in solution and ready-to-use components/markup complete with styles/theming.
 [AG Grid](https://www.ag-grid.com/) is a great example of a traditional/batteries-included table library.

 **Pros:**